hariton-andrei-marius/Weather/README.md

 Weather
 =======

-This application (already in development) uses the REST APIs of https://openweathermap.org and https://teleport.org/
+This application (still in development) uses the REST APIs of https://openweathermap.org and https://teleport.org/

 How to build
 =======